simpleanalytics/blog/_posts/2019-03-30-why-we-moved-our-servers-to-iceland.md

 ## Why moving our servers?

 It all started with our website being added to [EasyList](https://easylist.to/).
 It's a list with domain names which are used by popular ad-blockers.
-I asked why Simple Analytics was added because we don't track visitors of our customers' websites.
+I asked why Simple Analytics was added, because we don't track visitors of our customers' websites.
 We even [respect](https://github.com/simpleanalytics/cdn.simpleanalytics.io/blob/fae87364ae6dc2e26827fb9438745a8ac0c8024d/hello.js#L41-L42) the "Do Not Track" settings in the browser.

 So I [replied the following](https://github.com/easylist/easylist/pull/1855#issuecomment-440241758) to the [Pull Request on GitHub](https://github.com/easylist/easylist/pull/1855):